 Last year in Kenya, our program “Let Our Girls Succeed” supported young women in Marsabit County to stay in school beyond the primary level.
-In Marsabit, 70% of the population is illiterate, and of those children who do attend primary school, only 39.5% go on to secondary school.
-Through a network of communities, we assisted 205 girls in 20 project schools, 86% of whom went on to secondary school or to a vocational training center.
+In Marsabit, 70% of the population is illiterate.
+Of those children who attend primary school, only 39.5% go on to secondary school.
+Through a network of communities, we assisted 205 girls in 20 project schools.
+86% of these girls went on to secondary school or to a vocational training center.

 Since education is so connected to many of the ways we can end extreme poverty, it’s also an element that we integrate into a several areas of our work, including emergency response.
 A deteriorating humanitarian and security situation in neighboring Chad and Nigeria has left over 252,000 displaced people fleeing to Niger’s Diffa region.
 In response, we built 13 emergency classrooms and 17 separate boys’ and girls’ latrines.
 This led to quality education access for more than 7,230 children in 25 schools.